 Raiding Retirement Savings

-Retirement savings often look like a big wad of money just sitting there not doing anything.
+Retirement savings often look like a big wad of money just sitting there and not doing anything.
 It’s practically begging to be spent, and it’s tempting to dip your hand in that cookie jar a bit early.

 Divorces tend to cost a lot, so this desire may grow even stronger when strapped for cash.
 But that comes with downsides.